Microberlinia bisulcata

-Microberlinia bisulcata is a species of plant in the family Fabaceae, a lowland rainforest tree that is found only in Cameroon.
+Microberlinia bisulcata is a lowland rainforest tree in the family Fabaceae, a species that is found only in Cameroon.
 It is threatened by habitat destruction and exploitation.
 Common names include African zebrawood, tigerwood, zebrano and zingana.

 Description

 Microberlinia bisulcata is a tall forest tree, growing to a height of up to 40 m with massive buttress roots, and towering above the canopy.
 The lower half of the cylindrical trunk is devoid of branches.
 The leaves are small and the flowers are pea-like.
 The roots have an ectomycorrhizal association with fungi in the soil.

 Distribution and habitat

 Microberlinia bisulcata is endemic to southwestern Cameroon.
 It is present in Korup National Park, Loum Forest Reserve and on the northern and western foothills of Mount Cameroon.
 Records from elsewhere are unreliable.
 It occurs in lowland rainforest, typically in flat sandy areas.

 Uses

 This tree is harvested for its valuable timber.
 The sapwood is 6 to 10 cm thick and clearly demarcated from the heartwood, which is pale yellow to light tan with dark streaks.
 The wood texture is coarse and the grain interlocking.
 The wood is moderately durable and is used for turnery, furniture-making and cabinet-making; it can be used to make objects such as tool handles, panelling and veneers.
 It is resistant to tunneling insects and moderately resistant to termites and wood-rotting fungi.